 It takes just about 15 minutes to get to Larnaca from the airport and to find yourself in this small thin town stretched along the seaside.
 The town is famous for its beautiful seaside promenades – Mackenzie and Phinikoudes.

-The prevalent communities in Larnaca are Greek, British, Russians and Germans and they mostly use English as means of international communication.
+The prevalent communities in Larnaca are Greek, British, Russian, and German, and they mostly use English as means of international communication.
 However, move away from the expat communities towards outlying villages, and a bit of Greek will come really handy if you want to integrate and build local friendships.

 The town offers all the amenities and facilities necessary for a comfortable life, but as with any tourist place, it gets very quiet in winter and really crowded in summer.

-In general, Larnaca is more relaxed, easy-going and comfortable, and a bit cheaper compared to Limassol or Nicosia.
-You get the beach and the places for cycling, and it is only a 30 minutes drive from both Limassol and Nicosia.
-The intercity bus will take you to the capital if you don’t like driving, however public transport is not very reliable in Cyprus, so you might want to consider a car.
+In general, Larnaca is more relaxed, easy-going, comfortable, and a bit cheaper compared to Limassol or Nicosia.
+You get the beach and the places for cycling, and it is only a 30-minute drive from both Limassol and Nicosia.
+The intercity bus will take you to the capital if you don’t like driving.
+However, public transport is not very reliable in Cyprus, so you might want to consider a car.

 It takes 10 minutes to get from Oroklini to central Larnaca.
 The Larnaca-Ayia Napa motorway runs through the outskirts of Oroklini and leads onto the Larnaca-Nicosia motorway.